KateJohanna/Academic-website/content/_index.md

       title: Other ongoing research
       subtitle:
       text: >
-        <p><strong>"Examining New Donors in the OECD’s Development Assistance Committee"</strong> with Nicolas Bau, Alice Iannantuoni and Simone Dietrich (Draft available on request)</p>
         <p><strong>"Populism and the Promotion of Inclusive Governance Abroad – Evidence from OECD DAC Policy Markers"</strong> with Nicolas Bau, Alice Iannantuoni, and Simone Dietrich (Draft available on request)</p>
     design:
       columns: '2'